craigbuckler/oldpines2025/src/content/99_privacy/#index.md

 We promise to:

-* only use information you give voluntarily
+* only use the information you give voluntarily
 * encrypt, transmit, and store your information in secure systems
 * only permit access to authorised Old Pines personnel
 * never pass your information to another party without your consent